 It’s true captive wolf packs, if not managed properly, fight when the hormones are raised during the wintertime and into early spring when breeding season occurs.
 What wasn’t considered was the unnatural state the wolves were housed in; an enclosure 10 m by 20 m held ten adult wolves.
 In the wild adults, other than the breeding pair, rarely live together.

-Female wolves do not reach sexual maturity until they are twenty two months of age.
+Female wolves do not reach sexual maturity until they are twenty-two months of age.
 By that time they have normally dispersed from the family group or if still with mum and dad and resources are assured, a younger dispersing male from another pack may mate with the daughter.
-Mum and daughter then raise their off-spring together.
+Mum and daughter then raise their offspring together.
 Daughters, like in our society, do not breed with their fathers.
 So no rivalry occurs when the pack is healthy and whole, it is just mum, dad and the kids.
 But in captivity these elements change and instability occurs, think about the TV show Big Brother scenario, you just know drama will happen.

-Dogs however are not wolves.
+Dogs, however, are not wolves.

-They generally live together peacefully as adults, socialise with unknown dogs in the park, and remain very puppy like and dependant on us.
-That’s what we have breed them to be, compliant, and our companions, they are not striving to dominant us.
+They generally live together peacefully as adults, socialize with unknown dogs in the park, and remain very puppy like and dependant on us.
+That’s what we have breed them to be, compliant, and our companions, they are not striving to dominate us.
 They desire, inclusion in their social group, mental and physical stimulus, good food, a warm bed and affection.
 They are emotional creatures, and like us wish to be understood and need protecting from the cruelties of this world.